national-voter-file/national-voter-file/docker/README.md

 This directory contains docker resources to bring up your very own national voter file.

 We use [docker-compose](https://docs.docker.com/compose/) to manage interactions between the containers.
+The apt repository may give you a different version of docker-compose that is incompatible with the configuration file, so be sure to get it from the link above.

 To use this environment cd to this docker directory